 But that’s only one side of the story when it comes to the Magento vs Shopify war.
 So what exactly does Shopify have to offer?
 Well, Shopify isn’t open-source, which means that you won’t get the choice of thousands and thousands of plugins as you will if you pick Magento 2.
 That’s not necessarily a problem, though, because Shopify also comes with hundreds of ecommerce themes to choose from.
 There might not be as much choice as there is for Magento stores, but you should still be able to find something that works for you and your business.

 And so for this section of our comparison of Shopify vs Magento, there’s no clear winner.
+Also you can check artilcle about WooCommerce vs. Shopify from our friends.
 Magento 2 comes out on top for the sheer number of third-party themes available, but either way, you should be able to find something that works.

 Cost and Fees